How to Fix iPhone 4013 Error

 A missed macOS update could be to blame for the error message you are receiving when you try to update your iPhone.

-Similar to other updates, this troubleshooting step is easy to do and may resolve any issues you may be experiencing.
+This troubleshooting step is easy to do and may resolve any issues you may be experiencing.

 How to Update your macOS: